 - Adopt a new set of personal values

 - Understand the importance of safety issues and the consequences of anti-social behaviour

-- Increased fire and safety awareness
+- Learn about fire and road safety

-- Development of practical skills
+- Develop practical skills

-- Increased levels of fitness
+- Improve levels of fitness

 - Create or add to a portfolio of achievements

 The scheme is evaluated by the students and instructors – feedback is reviewed and acted upon to ensure the scheme develops year on year.